top of page

 Join the movement by clicking the button below!

-$10 provides one girl with 10 reusable pads and puberty workshops!
+$15 provides one girl with 10 reusable and a puberty workshop!

 bottom of page